sda-community-plugins/MicroFocus-LoadRunner/README.md

-# Micro Focus LoadRunner Plugin
+# Micro Focus LoadRunner plugin

 The _Micro Focus LoadRunner_ plugin is a quality automation based plugin.
 It is run during development and deployment process to automate the execution of performance tests.

 This plugin is a work in progress but it is intended to provide the following steps:

-* [x] **LoadRunner Scenario from File system** - Execute a LoadRunner Scenario from the file system
+* [x] **Execute LoadRunner Scenario (Wlrun)** - Execute a LoadRunner Scenario using Wlrun.exem
-* [x] **Analyze LoadRunner Scenario** - Analyze an executed LoadRunner scenario and produce a HTML Report
+* [x] **Analyze LoadRunner Scenario (AnalysisUI)** - Analyze an executed LoadRunner scenario and produce a HTML Report using AnalysisUI.exe

+The plugin currently uses the _WlRun.exe_ and _Analysis.exe_ executables - the intention is to use the _HpToolsLauncher_ and _LRAnalysisLauncher_ executables from the [Micro Focus Application Automation Tools](https://github.com/jenkinsci/hpe-application-automation-tools-plugin/) plugin for more configurability and stability at a later date.

+### Installing the plugin

-Download the latest version from the _release_ directory and install into Deployment Automation.
+Download the latest version from the _release_ directory and install into Deployment Automation from the **Administration\Automation\Plugins** page.

 Because of the nature of LoadRunner and its integration this plugin only works on Windows based systems.